choeffer/360pibot/docs/intro.rst

 Buying two Parallax Feedback 360° High-Speed Servos `360_data_sheet`_ , two robot wheels `wheel_robot`_, one Parallax Standard Servo `stand_data_sheet`_ and a `HC-SR04`_ ultrasonic sensor will also be sufficient.
-This enables building an own chassi and attaching there the above listed parts, instead of directly buying an ActivityBot 360° Robot Kit 360_kit_ .
+This enables building an own chassi and attaching there the above listed parts, instead of buying an ActivityBot 360° Robot Kit 360_kit_ .

 Following some pictures of the demo implementation.